mvysny/vaadin-on-kotlin/docs/index.md

 # Vaadin-on-Kotlin

-Vaadin-on-Kotlin is a web-application framework that includes everything needed to create database-backed web applications:
+Vaadin-on-Kotlin is a web application framework that includes everything needed to create database-backed web applications:

 ```kotlin
 button("Create") {
   onLeftClick { db { em.persist(person) } }
 }
 ```

+Offers a [wide palette of powerful components](https://demo.vaadin.com/valo-theme/) offered by [Vaadin](https://vaadin.com), including paged tables, menu components, color pickers, etc.
+All components are fully controlled by your server-side Kotlin code.

 No JavaEE nor Spring needed; all complex features are deliberately left out, which makes Vaadin-on-Kotlin a perfect starting point for beginner programmers.